History of Unix: 1970s

 In 1978, UNIX/32V was released for DEC's then new VAX system.
 By this time, over 600 machines were running Unix in some form.
 Version 7 Unix, the last version of Research Unix to be released widely, was released in 1979.
 In Version 7, the number of system calls was only around 50, although later Unix and Unix-like systems would add many more:

 A microprocessor port of Unix, to the LSI-11, was completed in 1978, and an Intel 8086 version was reported to be "in progress" the same year.
 The first microcomputer versions of Unix, and Unix-like operating systems like Whitesmiths' Idris, appeared in the late 1970s.

 1980s

 Bell developed multiple versions of Unix for internal use, such as CB UNIX (with improved support for databases) and PWB/UNIX, the "Programmer's Workbench", aimed at large groups of programmers.
 It advertised the latter version, as well as 32V and V7, stating that "more than 800 systems are already in use outside the Bell System" in 1980, and "more than 2000" the following year.
-Research Unix versions 8, 9, and 10 were developed through the 1980s but were only released to a few universities, though they did generate papers describing the new work.
-This research focus then shifted to the development of Plan 9 from Bell Labs, a new portable distributed system.
+Research Unix versions 8 (1985), 9 (1986), and 10 (1989) were developed through the 1980s but were only released to a few universities, though they did generate papers describing the new work.

-Because the company widely and inexpensively licensed Unix, by the early 1980s thousands of people used Unix at AT&T and elsewhere, and as computer science students moved from universities into companies they wanted to continue to use it.
-Observers began to see Unix as a potential universal operating system, suitable for all computers.
-Less than 20,000 lines of code almost all in C composed the Unix kernel as of 1983, and more than 75% was not machine-dependent.
-By that year Unix or a Unix-like system was available for at least 16 different processors and architectures from about 60 vendors; BYTE noted that computer companies "may support other [operating] systems, but a Unix implementation always happens to be available", and that DEC and IBM supported Unix as an alternative to their proprietary operating systems.